 "My dad used to say, 'if you want something, work for it.'
 We wanted things, but there was not much work available for 9-year old boys."

+"Opportunities come and go.
+Being able to know when to make quick decisions is an important skill."
 (This I really have to learn.
 Being with a very conservative father, in terms of tradition, values and in business, I have grown to be a very decisive person.)

 "Most people want to change everyone else but themselves.
 Let me tell you, it's easier to change yourself than everyone else."